 All action items and requests for documentation must be completed before AU can determine financial aid eligibility.
 Scanned documents can be e-mailed to firstname.lastname@example.org.
-An official financial aid award letter will be mailed after all required documents are submitted to the Office of Student Financial Services.
+An official financial aid award letter will be mailed after all required documents are submitted to the Office of Financial Aid & Scholarships.

 Verification Worksheets are used to verify non-tax items, such as household size and number in college.
 Students may be required to complete one of the following verification worksheets, which are available below in PDF format.
 Download Adobe Reader to view PDF documents.

 The FSA ID – a username and password – must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents, such as Master Promissory Notes, to complete Entrance loan counseling and the FAFSA.

 Apply for a FSA ID at www.fsaid.ed.gov.